MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 ## About onboarding to ATP with Configuration Manager

 Different operating systems have different needs for onboarding to ATP.
 Windows 8.1 and other down-level operating system devices need the **Workspace key** and **Workspace ID** to onboard.
-Up-level devices such as Windows Server version 1803 need the onboarding configuration file.
+Up-level devices, such as Windows Server version 1803, need the onboarding configuration file.

 Up-level operating systems include:
 - Windows 10, version 1607 and later